- Name the components that generate the sympathetic and parasympathetic responses of the autonomic nervous system

 - Describe the signaling molecules and receptor proteins involved in communication within the two divisions of the autonomic nervous system

 The autonomic nervous system regulates many of the internal organs through a balance of two aspects, or divisions.
-In ition to the endocrine system, the autonomic nervous system is instrumental in homeostatic mechanisms in the body.
+Along with the endocrine system, the autonomic nervous system is instrumental in homeostatic mechanisms in the body.
 The two divisions of the autonomic nervous system are the sympathetic division and the parasympathetic division.
 The sympathetic system is associated with the fight-or-flight response, and parasympathetic activity is referred to by the epithet of rest and digest.
 Homeostasis is the balance between the two systems.
-At each target effector, dual innervation determines activity.
+Most organs in the body are innervated by both divisions and usually they have antagonistic effects.
 For example, the heart receives connections from both the sympathetic and parasympathetic divisions.
 One causes heart rate to increase, whereas the other causes heart rate to decrease.

 Watch this video to learn more about adrenaline and the fight-or-flight response.

 When someone is said to have a rush of adrenaline, the image of bungee jumpers or skydivers usually comes to mind.
 But adrenaline, also known as epinephrine, is an important chemical in coordinating the body’s fight-or-flight response.
 In this video, you look inside the physiology of the fight-or-flight response, as envisioned for a firefighter.
 His body’s reaction is the result of the sympathetic division of the autonomic nervous system causing system-wide changes as it prepares for extreme responses.
 What two changes does adrenaline bring about to help the skeletal muscle response?